library-pals/read-action/README.md

   workflow_dispatch:
     inputs:
       bookIsbn:
         description: The book's ISBN.
+Required.
         required: true
         type: string
       notes:
         description: Notes about the book.
+Optional.
         type: string
+      # Adding a rating is optional.
+      # You can change the options to whatever you want to use.
+      # For example, you can use numbers, other emoji, or words.
+      rating:
+        description: Rate the book.
+Optional.
+        type: choice
+        default: "unrated"
+        options:
+          - "unrated"
+          - ⭐️
+          - ⭐️⭐️
+          - ⭐️⭐️⭐️
+          - ⭐️⭐️⭐️⭐️
+          - ⭐️⭐️⭐️⭐️⭐️
       # If you do not submit dateStarted or dateFinished, the book status will be set to "want to read"
       dateStarted:
         description: Date you started the book (YYYY-MM-DD).
+Optional.
         type: string
       dateFinished:
         description: Date you finished the book (YYYY-MM-DD).
+Optional.
         type: string

 jobs: